 Business Partner Program Quick Reference Guide for Online Reservation Systems

 Thank you so much for agreeing to be a Business Partner with [Affiliate Foundation].
-This program will enhance the [Affiliate Foundation’s] ability to grow our local endowment assets and help better the communties of [Affiliate Community].
+This program will enhance the [Affiliate Foundation’s] ability to grow our local endowment assets and help better the communities of [Affiliate Community].
 Here is a quick reference guide to outline responsibilities of our Business Partners:

 Complete and Sign the [Affiliate Foundation] Business Partner Agreement.